sushmith63/Elasticsearch-search-relevance-Lilo/docs/report.md

 ## Use of Orders Data

-The provided `orders.json` dataset represents behavioral and transactional signals such as product purchases.
+The provided `orders.json` dataset represents transactional purchase data.

+In this implementation, orders data was **used indirectly** to derive catalog-level ranking signals such as:

+- Product popularity
+- Price-per-unit (PPU) for bulk purchasing comparisons

+These derived signals were computed offline during ingestion and stored directly on product documents.
+They were then used for persona-based ranking and relevance tuning.

-For this exercise, I did not directly integrate orders data into the search ranking pipeline, as the core tasks focused on catalog-level relevance, index design, query behavior, and personalization logic.
+Raw orders data (e.g., per-user history, recency-weighted demand, or session-based personalization) was intentionally not queried at search time, as the scope of this exercise focused on catalog relevance, index design, and deterministic ranking strategies.

-In a production system, orders data would be highly valuable for:
+In a production system, orders data would additionally be leveraged for:
-- Deriving popularity and conversion-based ranking signals
-- Training learning-to-rank (LTR) models
+- Learning-to-rank (LTR) training
-- Personalizing results based on historical purchasing behavior
+- Personalized recommendations
-- Applying recency-weighted demand boosts
+- Recency-aware demand boosts

-However, integrating orders data meaningfully requires clear aggregation strategies (time windows, normalization across categories, sparsity handling), which were outside the scope of this assignment.
-For clarity and correctness, I scoped this implementation to text relevance and persona-based ranking while outlining orders-based ranking as a natural next step.
+- User-specific re-ranking

+This approach mirrors common production patterns where behavioral data is transformed into stable ranking features rather than queried directly in real time.